YINI-lang/YINI-spec/YINI-Specification.md

   - ❌ The following empty file (with only a comment) is also invalid:
     ```yini
-    // Invalid empty YINI document, the required document terminator (`/END` or `###`) is missing.
+    // Invalid empty YINI document in strict mode, the required document terminator (`/END` or `###`) is missing.
     ```
     **Note:** The document terminator is required in a valid YINI document.

 ### 11.3.
-Strict vs. Lenient Modes _(Optional Feature)_
+Lenient vs. Strict Modes _(Optional Feature)_
+Non-strict mode (lenient mode) is the default and recommended mode of operation.
+Parsers should operate in this mode by default unless explicitly configured otherwise to operate in fully strict mode.

 Some YINI parsers may support multiple **validation modes**:

+- **Lenient Mode:**
+  - Permissive with minor errors (e.g., trailing commas, mixed line endings).
+  - The document terminator (`/END`) is not required.
+  - All typing rules still apply.
+  - Note, string literals must be quoted, if it's not quoted, it's not a string — period.
+  - Useful for hand-edited configuration files.
 - **Strict Mode:**
   - Enforces full well-formedness.
+  - The document terminator (`/END` or `###`) is required.
   - Disallows trailing commas.
   - For production and tool-chain use.
-- **Lazy/Lenient Mode:**
-  - Permissive with minor errors (e.g., trailing commas, mixed line endings).
-  - May allow unescaped bare values or relaxed typing.
-  - Useful for hand-edited configuration files.

-**Note:** Implementations must clearly document the validation mode in use and detail which rules are relaxed under lenient parsing.
+**Note:** Implementations must clearly document the validation mode in use and detail which rules are fully enforced under strict parsing.

 ## 12. Implementation Notes